alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-28-the-etiquette-messenger-followed-when-visiting-graves.md

 ---
-layout: post
-publisher: "alsalafiyyah@icloud.com"
-title: "The etiquette the Messenger followed when visiting graves"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 315"
-category: [fatwas,tawassul]
+date: 2020-07-28
+group4: true
 hijri: Dhul-Hijjah 7, 1441
-date: 2020-07-28
-locale: en
 lang: en
+layout: post
-group4: true
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 315
-summary: "The dead people should not be asked or sought as intercessors as this is one of the avenues that lead to Shirk or polytheism."
+summary: The dead people should not be asked or sought as intercessors as this is one of the avenues that lead to Shirk or polytheism.
+title: The etiquette the Messenger followed when visiting graves
 ---

 ### Question: